eyc94/brain/data-structures/linear/linked-list.md

 ## :round_pushpin: Summary
 - Linear data structure.
 - Not stored in contiguous memory.
+- Ordered collection of values.
 - Elements of a list are linked using pointers to the next element.
   - Consists of nodes that have references (links) to the next node in the list.
+- There is a `head` pointer pointing to the first element.
+  - Empty list has this pointer pointing to `null`.

 ## :round_pushpin: Linked List vs Array
 ### Advantages